 In 2012 Tabor published two books: the first, co-authored with Simcha Jacobovici, The Jesus Discovery: The New Archaeological Find that Reveals the Birth of Christianity (Simon & Schuster) that offers a comprehensive overview of both of the Talpiot (“Jesus family”) tombs in Jerusalem with all the evidence brought together; and Paul and Jesus: How the Apostle Transformed Christianity (Simon & Schuster).

-Tabor has just published two new books, first, The Book of Genesis: A New Translation from the Transparent English Bible (Charlotte, NC: Genesis 2000, 2020), and Paul’s Ascent to Paradise: The Apostolic Message and Mission of Paul in the Light of His Mystical Experiences (Charlotte, NC: Genesis 2000, 2020), both available in print and e-book via Amazon.
+Tabor has just published two new books, first, The Book of Genesis: A New Translation from the Transparent English Bible (Charlotte, NC: Genesis 2000, 2020), and Paul’s Ascent to Paradise: The Apostolic Message and Mission of Paul in the Light of His Mystical Experiences (Charlotte, NC: Genesis2000 Publishing, 2020), both available in print and e-book via Amazon.

 He has just completed, The Lost Mary: From Jewish Mother of Jesus to Virgin Mother of God (forthcoming Knopf, 2023), but a French version is already available: Marie: De son enhance juice à la foundation du christianisme (Paris: Flammarion, 2020).